theNewDynamic/thenewdynamic.com/content/en/article/introducing-huge.md

 HUGE is almost reaching Alpha, and has many more features to come!

-At this stage we're eager to get some feedbacks or questions on its initital features detailed below.
-And the best way to do it is to hit the repo's [Discussions](https://github.com/theNewDynamic/huge/discussions)
+Feedbacks or questions on its initital features detailed below?
+The best way to do it is to hit the repo's [Discussions](https://github.com/theNewDynamic/huge/discussions)

 ## This is HUGE